-In consideration of ISA (UK) 260 Communication with Those Charged with Governance, as part of our audit we obtain the views of, and enquire whether Those Charged With Governance has knowledge of, the following matters:
+In consideration of ISA (UK) 260 Communication with Those Charged with Governance, we would like to seek your views/ knowledge of the following matters:

-- Did you identify any other risks (business, laws & regulation, fraud, going concern etc.) that may result in material misstatements? - · Are you aware of any significant communications between the Group and regulators? - Are there any matters that you consider warrant particular attention during the course of our audit, and any areas where you would like additional procedures to be undertaken?
+- Did you identify any other risks (business, laws & regulation, fraud, going concern etc.) that may result in material misstatements? - Are you aware of any significant communications between North East Lincolnshire Council and regulators? - Are there any matters that you consider warrant particular attention during the course of our audit, and any areas where you would like additional procedures to be undertaken?